 1. 'Wood Floors Are Expensive'

 Well, they cost more than pretty much any other alternative on the market, no questions about it.
-But let’s distinguish cost and cost-effectiveness.
+But let’s distinguish between cost and cost-effectiveness.
 A fine solid wood floor can be refinished multiple times and last around a hundred years if you maintain it properly.
-There are examples of hardwood floors which have lasted for around three hundred years.
-If we are to summarise, we’d say such a beautiful and durable surface in your home guarantees you a long-term strength and longevity.
+There are examples of hardwood floors that have lasted for around three hundred years.
+If we are to summarise, we’d say such a beautiful and durable surface in your home guarantees you long-term strength and longevity.
 Of course, you can always buy a cheap laminate and see how long does it last but the results probably won’t be to your liking.

 2. 'Wood Floors Are Not Eco-Friendly'

 People are understandably concerned about mass deforestation.
-There are non-profit organisations like the Forest Stewardship Council who supervises a responsible treatment of the forests.
+There are non-profit organisations like the Forest Stewardship Council that supervises a responsible treatment of the forests.
 Floor manufacturers accredited by FSC have to keep up to certain standards and show they hadn’t harmed the woodland or the wildlife inhabiting it in a negative way.
-Wood have to come from somewhere, that is true, but how much you cut and how you cut it can make a huge difference.
+Wood has to come from somewhere, that is true, but how much you cut and how you cut it can make a huge difference.
 A responsibly managed forest may actually be growing in size because planting new trees is the best way to ensure you have a sustainable resource.

 3. 'Wood Floors Are Hard to Maintain'

 Excessive moisture is the number one enemy for any product vulnerable to water.
 Timber is no exception.
 Does that make the cleaning and the maintenance of a hardwood floor harder?
 Not in the least!
 You just have to know how to avoid certain circumstances when cleaning it.
 Steam mops, for example, are not a good idea.
 Damp, not wet mops, are an acceptable alternative.
-Regular cleaning is very easy - sweep, vacuum or dust mop while paying a bit more attention to any dirt or grit left between the floor boards and it is done!
+Regular cleaning is very easy - sweep, vacuum or dust mop while paying a bit more attention to any dirt or grit left between the floorboards and it is done!

 4. 'Wood Floors Are Easy to Mark, Dent or Scratch'